la2050/archive/_projects/2015/ambassador-bird-l-a-s-diversity-ambassador.md

   Bill Weber Studios creates marketing communications, promotions, products and media for non-profit organizations that work to improve the lives of children and families worldwide.
-'In one to three sentences, please describe your proposal.': >- Ambassador Bird is the international symbol of peace -- the dove -- reimagined as a hero for children and families.
-The character teaches diversity and teamwork through international cultural awareness.
-By using the character at community events,  educational programs, and through tourism marketing, Los Angeles will have a mascot that encourages people to connect with neighbors and visitors by sharing personal stories, learning about different cultures, and making friends.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Engage residents and stakeholders